 PMX will place normal or after-graces immediately before or after the main note, way-afters as far to the right as possible before the next note or bar line.
 If either type of after-grace is slurred, the slur will start on the main note and end on the last one in the grace.

-Example for grace notes are displayed in Fig. B.15 on the following page.
+Example for grace notes are displayed in Fig. B.15.